peppersec/eth-keygen-json/README.md

+# eth-keygen

-# Utility to generate private key and JSON keystore for ethereum
+Utility to generate private key and JSON keystore for ethereum

 ## Install